kadreio/relativistic/README.md

 Based on those categories and evaluation criteria the following tools are the defaults:

 #### ETL: Airbyte
 Airbyte does have some drawbacks, it's a venture backed open core product, and as such the licensing restricts its use cases.
-That being said, the connectors provided are robust, and the competitors are either not well supported (Meltano) or very new and still maturing (DLTHub).
+That being said, the connectors provided are robust, and the competitors either lack support (Meltano) or are very new and still maturing (DLTHub).

 #### Data Lake and Warehouse: Postgres
-Note that of all the things *not* to deploy as self managed, the warehouse is the one you should give the most thought to.
+Note that of all the things *not* to deploy as self-managed, the warehouse is the one you should give the most thought to.
 The feature gaps between managed services and self managed, as well as the risk of data loss should make choosing open source a last resort.

-That being said, there is a analytics Postgres available to be deployed by default, to allow evaluation, and small scale deployments.
+That being said, there is an analytics Postgres available to be deployed by default, to allow evaluation, and small scale deployments.
 If a data lake is needed, S3 or R2 are recommended.

 #### Data Transformation: DBT
 DBT is the industry standard and their core offering covers the use cases needed by development teams.
 Note that DBT is to be used in conjunction with the orchestrator as a library, rather than a standalone deployed service.